 Skip to main content

-AI Pulse appears on the Account detail page, alongside the health score and other account metrics.
+AI Pulse appears on the Account detail page, next to the health score and other account metrics.

-AI Pulse reviews recent account activity and generates a narrative health assessment.
-It looks at the same signals your health score uses — engagement patterns, communication trends, open requests, and recent interactions — but interprets them qualitatively, giving you context and nuance rather than a single number.
-The result is a short, readable summary of what’s happening with the account and what to pay attention to.
+AI Pulse reviews recent account activity and generates a short, readable summary of what’s happening and what to pay attention to.
+It looks at the same signals your health score uses — meetings, emails, requests, engagement patterns — but interprets them qualitatively, giving you context and nuance.

 AI Pulse vs CSM Pulse